 Animal owners of, e.g., dogs or horses, which can cause personal injury or property damage

-You are a builder yourself
+When you are a builder yourself

-You own either a sailboat, motorboat, surfboard, or model airplane
+If you own either a sailboat, motorboat, surfboard, or model airplane

-You are a hunter
+Or you are a hunter

 If you meet one of these cases, you should take out liability insurance.
 But even as a regular employee, with or without a family, enough can happen to you in life that makes liability insurance worthwhile.

 Do I need third-party liability insurance for work?